 In communication – well, that's quite obvious.
+We try to keep it short, simple and straightforward.
 Accurate information plays a key role in IT and business in general.
 The message should be meaningful, legible and useful.
 Free from ambiguity and excess data.
 In practical terms, when we talk about something, we want our interlocutor to comprehend what we mean and do something specific about it.
 The KISS principle is essential for effective teamwork and efficient performance of tasks.
 It's also useful in external communication – when we want to provide the recipient with information, inspiration or explanation.
 The point is not to reduce the message to technicalities, but simply to avoid excessive means of expression and stay focused on the goal.

 As for the relationship with clients – we also don't want to make it too sophisticated.
 IT is full of complex stuff, difficult to grasp for the people “from the outside”.
 Following the KISS principle, we make sure that when dealing with our clients we stay focused on the effectiveness and functionality of solutions and their commercial value.
 We analyze the needs and expectations of our clients and then provide them with a technological answer – without engaging them for debating secondary issues.